ubik76/aws-hpc-tutorials/content/02-aws-getting-started/05-start-aws-cli.md

 +++
-title = "c.
-Work with the AWS CLI" weight = 70 tags = ["tutorial", "cloud9", "aws cli", "s3"]
+title = "d.
+Work with the AWS CLI" weight = 80 tags = ["tutorial", "cloud9", "aws cli", "s3"]
 +++

 Your AWS Cloud9 Environment should be ready.
-Now, you can become familiar with the environment, learn about the AWS CLI, and then create an Amazon S3 bucket with the AWS CLI.
-This S3 bucket is used in the next module.
+Now, you can become familiar with the environment and learn about the AWS CLI.

 #### AWS Cloud9 IDE Layout